-Designated a naval aviator in August of 1990 at Naval Air Station (NAS) Beeville, Texas, his initial fleet assignment was as an F-14 Tomcat pilot with the Black Aces of Fighter Squadron (VF) 41 aboard the USS Theodore Roosevelt (CVN 71).
-During this tour he attended Top Gun and served as the squadron air-to-air training officer.
-Following sea duty he transitioned to the F/A-18 Hornet, serving as an adversary instructor with the Fighter Squadron Composite (VFC) 12 “Fighting Omars” at Naval Air Station Oceana, Virginia.
+His initial fleet assignment was as an F-14 Tomcat pilot with the Black Aces of VF 41 aboard the USS Theodore Roosevelt (CVN 71) during which time he attended Topgun and served as the squadron air-to-air training officer.
+Following sea duty, he transitioned to the F/A-18 Hornet, serving as an adversary instructor with the VFC 12 Fighting Omars in the Navy’s only 4th Generation Adversary Squadron.